mkmacho/qualitative-interviews/README.md

 Specifically, the parameters object must contain elements:

-* *moderate*: whether to active the moderation agent
+* *moderate_answers*: whether to active the moderation agent for incoming answers from the respondent
+* *moderate_questions*: whether to check outgoing questions with OpenAI's moderation endpoint
 * *summarize*: whether to active the summarization agent
 * *first_question*: the initial prompt that begins the interview
 * *interview_plan*: the list of topic dictionaries which include the `topic` as well as the `length`, indicating for how many questions to cover in this topic